No obvious neck abnormalities in headache patients

 Masharawi et al. Scientific Reports.
 Volume 11, Number 1, 19413.
 Sep 2021.

-The paper is quite readable, for a scientific paper, and you can get the whole thing.
-I enjoyed it, which is unusual.
-Scientific papers vary greatly in the quality of both the writing and the science they are about.
-A scientific paper is a written report on something actually done by scientists, and all too often what they did was ill-conceived and poorly executed, and/or the writing is pretentious and tortuous.
-This paper, fortunately, is a clearly written account of a useful experiment.
+The whole paper is quite readable, and I enjoyed reading it.
+Scientific papers aren't always good!
+They are written reports on something actually done by scientists, and all too often what they did was ill-conceived and poorly executed … and/or the writing is pretentious and tortuous.
+But this one is a well-written account of a useful experiment.
+Bravo.

 That’s a lot of neck measuring